c7rishi/hidgenclassifier/README.md

 ## Typical install time

-`hidgenclassifier` depends on a number of R packages (both on CRAN and on Bioconductor), and installing them all from scratch on a Windows computer using binary packages take about 10 minutes.
-Install time on Linux where binary sources are not available can be substantially longer (~30 minutes).
-If the dependencies are all installed, `hidgenclassifier` takes about 1 minute to install.
+`hidgenclassifier` suggests a number of R packages (both on CRAN and on Bioconductor) for full functionality, and installing them all from scratch on a Windows/Mac computer using binary packages can take about 10 minutes.
+Install times on Linux machines where binary sources are not available can be substantially longer (~30 minutes).
+Installing only `hidgenclassifier` without the suggested packages takes about 1 minute.

 # Demo